coreeng/core-platform-docs/content/app/configuration.md

 ### Common Sensitive Configuration

 On the repo for the application, navigate to: Settings > Secrets and variables > Actions and then the Secrets tab.
 Under **Repository secrets** click **New repository secret**.
 N.B.
-Unlike variables, secret values cannot viewed in the GitHub UI or logs, and should be used for e.g. passwords, tokens etc.
+Unlike variables, secret values cannot viewed in the GitHub UI or logs.

 In this example below we'll make a secret called: GLOBAL_SECRET with a value of GLOBAL_PASSWORD-123

 ### Environment Specific Sensitive Configuration

-{{% notice note %}}
-Environment specific variables are not supported as they're resolved eagerly by GitHub, before the environment is known.
-{{% /notice %}}

-Environment specific secrets can be configured in GitHub via Settings > Environments, then chosing an environment.
+Environment specific secrets can be configured in GitHub via Settings > Environments, then choosing an environment.
 Out of the box our reference P2P setup will support both production and dev environments.

 {{< figure src="/images/app/github-environments.png" >}}

 If you need further isolation (e.g. different setup for Functional vs NFT test environments) that's possible by configuring the secrets in dev and then only passing in specific variables to each Makefile target (covered below).

-Environment specific secrets can be configured via Settings > Environments, then chosing an environment, and clicking **Add environment secrets**.
-N.B.
-Unlike variables, secret values cannot viewed in the GitHub UI or logs, and should be used for e.g. passwords, tokens etc.
+Environment specific secrets can be configured via Settings > Environments, then choosing an environment, and clicking **Add environment secrets**.

 In this example below let's add a secret called ENV_SPECIFIC_SECRET with a value of GCP-DEV-PASSWORD-123.